-Connecticut County records vary widely from county to county in both quality and quantity.
+Connecticut Counties records vary widely from county to county in both quality and quantity.
 Some have been carefully preserved while others have been much abused and neglected.
 Some Connecticut records have simply disappeared.
 For genealogists doing research in Connecticut there is no effective replace for an on-site search of county courthouse records.
-For Definitions of all court terms see the Genealogy Encyclopedia
+For Definitions of all court terms see the Genealogy Encyclopedia.

 Counties were mainly developed as a way to denote county court districts.
 In 1959, all counties were dissolved.
 Federal census returns prior to that year were organized according to county.
 When the 1790 federal census was taken, there were eight counties in Connecticut.
 Certain towns were located close to county borders and were recorded as part of different county censuses.